-In order to perform the technical analysis for the Plan and TIP, five horizon years were chosen through interagency consultation in order to analyze emission results.
+In order to perform the technical analysis for the Plan and TIP, four horizon years were chosen through interagency consultation in order to analyze emission results.
 The date of full implementation of the long-range transportation plan, 2050, is a required model year.
-2023 is being used as a horizon year because it is the year of the new attainment date, and is within 10 years of the base year for the SIP, which is 2017.
-The second horizon year, 2025, is the near term year, which may be no more than 10 years from the base year used to validate the transportation demand planning model.
-The current transportation demand planning model validation base year is 2019, and 2025 is within 10 years of 2019.
+2026 is being used as a horizon year because it is within 10 years of the base year for the SIP, which is 2017, is the near term year, which may be no more than 10 years from the base year used to validate the transportation demand planning model, which is 2019.
 The in-between horizon years, 2035 and 2045, are test scenarios set so that there are no more than 10 years between horizon years.
 The years of analysis shown in Table 2 have been determined in keeping with federal requirements.

-Year Analysis Required Ozone Test 2023 Yes - attainment year, and no more than 10 years from base year of the SIP, 2017 Budget Test - 2012 RFP budget 2025 Yes - within 10 years of transportation demand model base year 2019 Budget Test - 2012 RFP budget 2035 Yes - intermediate year Budget Test - 2012 RFP budget 2045 Yes - intermediate year Budget Test - 2012 RFP budget 2050 Yes - last year of transportation plan Budget Test - 2012 RFP budget
+Year Analysis Required Ozone Test 2026 Yes - attainment year, and no more than 10 years from base year of the SIP, 2017, within 10 years of transportation demand model base year 2019 Budget Test - 2023 MVEB 2035 Yes - intermediate year Budget Test - 2023 MVEB 2045 Yes - intermediate year Budget Test - 2023 MVEB 2050 Yes - last year of transportation plan Budget Test - 2023 MVEB